Why I Want To Find You A Real Man

 I’m a Dating Mentor for six-figure women.
 This sounds both strange, impressive and intriguing enough that the first question I always get is, “How did you end up being a Dating Mentor?”
 When I sit down and get real honest about it, I know the answer: My Single, Working Mom.

 My Mom and Dad divorced when I was four.
-As far back as I can remember, what moms did was sell real estate during the day and weekends and go on dates at night.
+As far back as I can remember, my idea of what all moms did was that they sold real estate during the day and weekends and went on dates at night.
 By the time I was seven, I was part of the dating routine.
 She would get ready, excited, for a date.
 Perfume.
 Make-up.
 Hair done.
 Red dress if she was feeling vivacious.
 Black dress if it was a very tasteful restaurant.
 Then she’d be out the door leaving me and the babysitter.

 Around ten thirty or eleven o’clock she’d sweep back in.
 She’d rouse me from the couch in front of the TV and sit me at the kitchen table, where she’d then tell me all about the date.
 She’d relate every detail, what he ordered, how he talked, how long ago he last saw his ex-wife, that he was taking a business loan to buy property in Mexico.
 I could fill the Grand Canyon with the details these men were unwittingly sharing with a seven year old boy when they went on a date with my Mom.